jjwong/palworld_dedicated_server_linux/README.md

 # Palworld Dedicated Linux Server Auto Reboot Settings

 Simple settings for an Ubuntu Server with 32gb of RAM.
-I use this to automate server restarts using ARRCON for a safer shutdown than opting for a power cycle.
+I use this to automate server restarts using ARRCON for a safer shutdown rather than opting for a power cycle.

 There are other RCON tools, but you can't do much in palworld anyways, so keep things real simple.